 - a.
 Variances requested as part of an application for approval of a preliminary plat only shall be shown on the preliminary plat (or on the preliminary construction plans) and shall also be specifically substantiated and justified in a letter addressed to the Local Entity Engineer.
-In Loveland (city limits only), variances requested as part of a combined application for approval of a preliminary development plan shall be described (complete with technical justification) in the regulatory procedures section on the preliminary development plan. - b.
-Variances requested as part of the submittal for approval of final civil construction plans shall be shown in the plans and shall also be specifically substantiated and justified in a letter addressed to the Local Entity Engineer.
+In Loveland (city limits only), variances requested as part of a combined application for approval of a preliminary plat and preliminary development plan shall be described (complete with technical justification) in the regulatory procedures section on the preliminary development plan. - b.
+Variances requested as part of the submittal for approval of final public improvements civil construction plans shall be shown in the plans and shall also be specifically substantiated and justified in a letter addressed to the Local Entity Engineer.
 A summary of all approved variances shall be listed in the general notes on the approved plans. - 2.
-The variance request(s) shall include the following:
+The variance request(s) shall include the following: - a.
+Identifying Issue.
+Identification of the standard to be waived or varied and why the standard is unfeasible or is not in the public interest. - Proposing Alternate Design.
+Identification of the proposed alternative design or construction criteria.